fabridigua/EyeDraw/README.md

 # EyeDraw
-Small computer vision software that allows you to draw with your eyes
+Small computer vision software that allows you to **draw with your eyes**.

 <div align="center">
     <img src="imgs\example_paint.gif" style="zoom:200%;" />